WGUNDERWOOD/wgunderwood.github.io/_posts/advent_of_code/2023-01-03-advent-of-code.markdown

 and also the first for which I used custom composite types.
 The goal is to imitate a simple file system which can run `cd` and `ls`.
+After some unsuccessful attempts at recursive types (directories in directories etc.),
-I used the following data structures:
+I settled on the following simple data structures, using full paths in the
+`name`{:.language-julia .highlight}
+fields.

 {% highlight julia %}
 mutable struct Directory
     name::String
     size::Real
+    parent::Union{String, Nothing}
 end

 struct File